Raudius/Pushraven/README.md

 Once you have imported the Pushraven_vXX.jar file into your library, you can send a push message over FCM in 3 steps:

-### 1. Create the Pushraven object giving you FCM server key.
+### 1. Create the Pushraven object with your FCM server-key in the constructor.
 ```
 String myKey = "key provided by fcm"
 Pushraven raven = new Pushraven(myKey);